AhmedKhaledAK/Kemai-Android/README.md

             }
         });
 ```
 > Note that we did not need to set the map again since we did not change its reference.
+Also you can pass as many lists as you like as parameters to convertMapToJSONString() method.

 ### Help